raspdevpy/ccdoc/guide/Text/Components/buttonEmoji.md

 # $buttonEmoji

-return the clicked button emoji in Button trigger, return undefined if not found
+Return the clicked button's emoji in the [Button trigger](/Trigger/button.html).
+If there is no emoji, it returns `undefined`.

 ## Usage